 - Confirm the per-unit price after volume discount in the cart preview, not the marketing page.

-- Confirm shipping country is eligible (US, CA, or DE) if you're counting on the shipping bulk discount.
+- Confirm shipping destination is US, CA, or DE if you're counting on the shipping bulk discount.

-- Confirm Premium is active on the account — bulk + Premium is the legitimate stack.
+- Confirm Premium is active on the account — bulk + Premium is the legitimate and reliable stack.

 - Check current sell-through for that SKU over the last 30 days.
-Multiply by 1.0 to get expected 30-day demand; don't optimistically forecast.
+Use actual data, not optimistic forecasts.

 - Check that the design isn't seasonal or trend-bound past your sell-through window.

-- Verify Print Provider quality on a sample order first if you're committing more than $400 of capital.
+- Verify Print Provider quality on a sample order first if you're committing significant capital.

-If you're running this loop manually across dozens of SKUs, the math gets old fast.
-Most POD sellers either skip it (and over-bulk) or skip bulk entirely (and over-spend on per-unit production).
+If you're running this loop manually across dozens of SKUs, the math gets exhausting fast.
+Most POD sellers either over-bulk (locking up cash in slow-moving inventory) or skip bulk entirely (overspending on per-unit production).
 Neither is optimal.

-This is the kind of recurring cost decision a unified data layer is well-suited for.
-Pulling 30-day sell-through, current Printify per-unit costs, and the bulk tier table into one place lets you act on it instead of guessing.
+This is exactly the kind of recurring cost decision a unified data layer is built for.
+Pulling 30-day sell-through, current Printify per-unit costs from your order history, and the bulk tier table into one place lets you act on it instead of guessing.
+For how to structure your Shopify store and ad channels alongside Printify for maximum margin visibility, see our guides on linking Google Ads to Shopify and the Meta vs. Google vs. Bing Ads comparison for POD sellers.

 FAQs